Skip to main content

 drawing

-• When the bot asks a question and the user responds, the response will be stored in the selected variable.
+• When the AI-agent asks a question and the user responds, the response will be stored in the selected variable.

 Retrieve data from variables